How Can You Use Simple Green in Ultrasonic Cleaner Safely?

 What Can Be Simple Green Used For?

 The substance comes in a concentrate that must be diluted in water for maximum effectiveness.
+This Simple Green cleaning solution can then be used for the following:

-For this reason, you’ll also find Simple Green used in many different industries which include automotive, food processing, mining, engineering, and transportation.
+You’ll find Simple Green used in many different industries which include automotive, food processing, mining, engineering, and transportation.

 Also, as it is an alkaline aqueous-based cleaner, it’s not a great way to remove rust.
 If you ever want to remove rust from the metal tools or equipment do not use this as a cleaner.